| DEPARTMENT OPS · LIVE STREAM ALL SYSTEMS RUNNING --:--:-- CT

 The check

 A quality score on everything, plus a human gate on anything that leaves the building.
-The machine drafts; you approve what matters.
+The machine drafts; you watch, then approve what matters.

 Content writer